LucasPickering/slumber/docs/src/user_guide/inheritance.md

     source: !file
       path: ./api_token.txt

+# This is needed to tell Slumber not to complain about an unknown key
+.ignore:
   # The name here is arbitrary, pick any name you like
   request_base: &request_base
     headers:
       Accept: application/json
     authentication: !bearer "{{chains.token}}"

 requests:
   list_fish: !request